vibe-code-inc/pm-board-experiment/src/ui/features/task_card/task_card.specs.md

 - Due date should be highlighted in red if past due
 - Card should provide visual feedback during drag operations
 - When being dragged, the card should appear semi-transparent
-- When dragging, a placeholder with the same dimensions as the card and a blue border must appear
 - Long text fields should be properly truncated with ellipsis
 - Empty fields (like missing assignee) should be handled gracefully
 - Auto-scrolling should activate when dragging near screen edges
 - Touch-based dragging should only activate when using the grip handle
 - Screen should auto-scroll during dragging operations
-- Dragged cards should maintain their visual style

 ## Component Structure
 ```typescript